KastnerRG/Read_the_docs/docs/project6.rst

 We use matrix multiplication as an example as it is relatively simple, yet fundamentally important computation used in a wide variety of applications.
 As such, it is very well-studied in the hardware acceleration literature with a substantial number of technical reports and research papers.
 The project develops a block matrix multiplication architecture and discusses some common methods to optimize it.
 This enables a design space exploration process to determine the best architecture.

-Before we begin, please complete :doc:`Lab 6: DPC++ on Intel DevCloud<devcloud>`.
+Before we begin, please complete :doc:`Lab: DPC++ on Intel DevCloud<devcloud>`.
 We will use this code as your baseline architecture.

 3) Tasks and Questions
 ----------------------